Rayo Vallecano: Club culture and supporters

-The club is known for being one of the last local neighbourhood clubs in Spain, with the club representing the barrio and its working-class status.
-Rayo's ultras, the Bukaneros, are known for their left-wing views and often display political messages and other protests, mainly against the commercialisation of football.
-Rayo's ultras often display anti-racism and anti-fascist messages.
-Former player Roman Zozulya left the club after one training session due to chants of 'Nazi' by Rayo fans, and a later game was called off at half-time when Zozulya (now playing for Albacete) was subjected to similar chants.
+In 2024, Jason Stockwood, writing for the Guardian, described Rayo Vallecano and its supporters as being associated with left-wing politics.

-The fans do not have a good relationship with the current owner Raúl Martín Presa and regular chant for him to leave.
+Rayo Vallecano's fans do not have a good relationship with the current owner Raúl Martín Presa and regularly chant for him to leave.

-The Spanish anti-fascist band Ska-P are outspoken supporters of the club and have dedicated two songs to it, named Como un Rayo and Rayo Vallecano.

-Rayo's players are often involved in charity work, one instance of this is that the club captain Roberto Trashorras (who played for the club between 2011 and 2018), amongst other players, regularly helped out at a homeless shelter.

 In late March 2012, in support of the 2011–12 Spanish protests, the squad decided to take one day off from training to join the demonstrations.
 In 2014, 85-year-old Vallecas resident Carmen Martínez Ayuso was evicted from her house after living there since the 1960s.
 Rayo Vallecano and particularly coach Paco Jémez were touched by her story, and subsequently offered to fund Martínez for the foreseeable future.

+In February 2017, Ukrainian player Roman Zozulya left the club after one training session due to chants of "Nazi" by Rayo fans accusing him of belonging to far-right groups; Zozulya denied ever belonging to any far-right groups, and immediately returned to his parent club Real Betis.
+In 2019, when Zozulya was playing for Albacete, a match was called off at half-time after fans once again sang "Zozulya you are a Nazi".